How to Get Eating Disorder Treatment Coverage from Insurance Companies

 Consider Outside Help

-But hiring a lawyer may not always be the best move.
+However, hiring a lawyer may not always be the best move.
 It can seem like an adversarial step, and it could make working with your insurance company difficult.
 It also comes with added expenses.

 Be Firm but Kind

 Your insurance company isn’t your enemy, although you may have difficult conversations ahead.
-Always remain calm, polite, and focused when you’re speaking with representatives.
+Always remain calm, polite, and focused when speaking with representatives.
 Remember that they are trying to help you.

 Sending Letters to Your Insurance Company